Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Introduction

 \section{Introduction}

+The rapid expansion of renewable energy (\acsu{RE}) sources significantly increases the volatility and unpredictability in the energy supply chain \cite{eure}, necessitating advanced control strategies to ensure grid stability and reliability \cite{SCF+22}.
+This emphasizes the crucial role of energy flexibility \cite{Eur18-en}, which is the ability of a resource to modulate its power generation or consumption \cite{UlAn12}.

+Green hydrogen, which can be produced by electrolysis, offers a viable solution for storing volatile \ac{RE} \cite{LKL+23}.
+Hydrogen serves as a high-density energy carrier for production facilities and provides solutions for energy transportation and storage \cite{ViCa21}.
+However, leveraging the full potential of green hydrogen production presents challenges due to the inherent fluctuations of renewable energy sources \cite{OUN+22}.
+These fluctuations introduce uncertainties in the availability and predictability of \ac{RE} supply, complicating the integration and consistent utilization of green hydrogen \cite{OUN+22}.

-The rapid expansion of \ac{RE} sources significantly increases the volatility and unpredictability in the energy supply chain, necessitating advanced control strategies to ensure grid stability and reliability \cite{SCF+22}.
-This emphasizes the crucial role of energy flexibility, which is the ability of a resource to modulate its power generation or consumption \cite{UlAn12}.
-However, existing optimization approaches for control often disregard uncertainties \cite{LGE+23, RWF23}, such as those associated with forecasts of \ac{RE} generation, and instead focus on economic optimization where coarse resolutions are sufficient \cite{WKR+23}.
-Yet this strategic optimization is inherently vulnerable to uncertainties \cite{EnHa12}, underscoring the need for finer resolutions to address both renewable integration and uncertainty management \cite{WRK+23}.
+To fully capitalize on the benefits of green hydrogen and integrate it effectively into the energy system, advanced optimization strategies are crucial \cite{FPB+21}.
+The unpredictable nature of \ac{RE} sources necessitates robust control mechanisms to handle these uncertainties \cite{VHS19}.
+However, existing optimization approaches for control often disregard these uncertainties \cite{LGE+23, RWF23}, and instead focus on economic optimization where coarse resolutions are sufficient \cite{WKR+23}.
+Yet this static optimization is inherently vulnerable to uncertainties \cite{EnHa12}, underscoring the need for finer resolutions to address both renewable integration and uncertainty management \cite{WRK+23}.
 Achieving such fine resolutions computationally, however, presents significant challenges regarding the timely generation of schedules \cite{WKR+23}.

 Therefore, a multi-layered optimization approach, known for its scalability and adaptability, illustrated in \autoref{fig:HierarchyOptimizationLayer}, can be employed.
 Each layer within this hierarchical structure manages specific decision variables and monitors distinct parameters and variables from other layers.
 This hierarchical organization facilitates complexity abstraction and enables the provision of services to higher layers.
 For operational optimization purposes, these layers can be leveraged to achieve various optimization objectives. \cite{Sko23}